mchu-1/RPT/README.md

 Protospacers and guides for twinPE are labelled relative to the strand identity of the target sequence.

+For each genomic target, the top five regions are returned with transcripts, sensors and guides for each region.

 ## Usage
 `RPT.py -i <input_FASTA> -o <output_CSV> -a <attB_sequence>`